GamesCreed

 1

-We have finally entered into the inaugural season of eFootball games.
-After many years of Pro Evolution Soccer, Konami had decided to try a different approach.
+We have finally entered the inaugural season of eFootball games.
+After many years of Pro Evolution Soccer, Konami decided to try a different approach.
 Firstly, by changing the name, and secondly, the content.
-It is interesting to get to try this because it is of course the first official season, and you’d be wondering if it is any good or not.
+It is interesting to get to try this because it is, of course, the first official season, and you’d be wondering if it is any good or not.
 Also, this is now a free-to-play game, so you wouldn’t have to think about spending on this.
 With that being said, this will motivate you to try it out for yourself and make your assessment.

 Unfortunately, it goes downhill from pretty much there.
 There are only a few positives, but that’s just about it.
 You cannot possibly know where to start when speaking on the negatives, because there are far too many for anyone’s liking.
 It makes you wonder if they thoroughly tested the game before releasing it, and you would think the answer is probably not.
 Shockingly, gaming icons and geniuses like Konami would develop a game this poor.
 For a developer that aims to compete with FIFA and regain the crown as football gaming kings, this is indeed an abysmal start.

-eFootball 2022 is a football simulation game developed and published by Konami and is available on platforms ranging from Microsoft Windows to iO5.
+eFootball 2022 is a football simulation game developed and published by Konami and is available on platforms ranging from Microsoft Windows to iOS.
 The number of teams you start with is very limited and unexciting.
 Plus, the selection of the teams isn’t much better.
-Especially, if you do not support any of the teams.
+Especially if you do not support any of the teams.
 But if you are a supporter of any of the available teams, you probably wouldn’t necessarily be as annoyed, but you might find yourself wanting to play as other teams rather than just your own.
-However, the only positive you could find from this, is that the teams are from different leagues around the world, rather than just a couple.
+However, the only positive thing you could find from this is that the teams are from different leagues around the world, rather than just a couple.

 Also, the number of stadiums isn’t good either.
-There are only a few to choose from, as well as an additional stadium they had developed themselves; the good news is that there is a new update scheduled to increase the number of teams, and also stadiums and hopefully, that number would be much greater to improve some quality of the game.
+There are only a few to choose from, as well as an additional stadium they had developed themselves; the good news is that there is a new update scheduled to increase the number of teams, and also stadiums, and hopefully, that number will be much greater to improve the quality of the game.
 The very low number of game modes is also a major worry.

 1